Self-Paced Training for Mental Health Professionals

 Mental health professionals who have training and experience in early child development, social learning theory, cognitive behavior therapy and parenting younger children will be best prepared to successfully implement this program.

-A certificate verifying completion of the course is available upon successful completion of all modules.
+A certificate verifying completion of the course, as well as the number of hours completed, is available upon successful completion of all modules.

 The Early Pathways Program contains three modules, each with unique learning objectives.